Half-Decent Proposal: Plot

 Marge grows irritated when Homer's loud snoring keeps her awake at night.
 Dr. Hibbert recommends an expensive surgery to correct the problem, but balks when Homer asks him to do it for free.
 While spending the night with Patty and Selma to get some sleep, Marge hears a news report that her old high school boyfriend, Artie Ziff, is now the fifth-richest man in the United States.
 She drunkenly dictates an e-mail to Artie to congratulate him on his success, but Patty and Selma turn it into a sexually provocative message, to Marge's horror.

 Artie, who has been deeply obsessed with Marge since high school, flies to Springfield and makes the Simpsons an offer: $1 million to spend a weekend with Marge to show her what life would be like if they were married.
 Eventually Marge accepts the offer to cure Homer's snoring.
 At first she enjoys Artie's company, but during a re-enactment of their high school prom, he tricks her into making out against her will.
 While trying to sneak into the prom, Homer sees them kissing and is devastated, not knowing the exact circumstances.
 A furious Marge leaves Artie and returns home to find Homer gone and a taped message saying he has left Springfield with Lenny — similarly despondent over his relationship with Carl—to work at an oil field.

 While working on an oil rig in West Springfield, Homer and Lenny accidentally set fire to an ant.
 The flames quickly spread and set the entire rig ablaze, endangering both men's lives.
 Bart tracks down Homer's location, worrying the entire family because West Springfield is a death trap.
 Marge puts aside her anger with Artie and calls him for help.
 He picks her up in his private helicopter and flies to West Springfield to save Homer and Lenny.
-At first they are reluctant to accept his help, but Artie admits defeat and tells Homer he could never win Marge's love, even with his fortune.
+At first Homer is reluctant to accept his help, but Artie admits defeat and tells Homer he could never win Marge's love, even with his fortune.
 Lenny is surprised to see Carl is also aboard the helicopter.
 He and Homer are saved just before the rig collapses.

-Instead of paying the Simpsons $1 million, Artie gives Homer a device that converts his snoring to soothing music.
+Instead of paying the Simpsons $1 million, Artie gives Homer a device in mask form that converts his snoring to soothing music.
 The device also allows Artie to watch Marge through a hidden camera and deliver subliminal messages to persuade her to leave Homer which causes Marge to wake up in shock.